-The Knowledge for Health (K4Health) Project is funded by the U.S. Agency for International Development (USAID) Office of Population and Reproductive Health (PRH), within its Bureau for Global Health.
-K4Health is led by the Johns Hopkins Bloomberg School of Public Health’s Center for Communication Programs (JHU∙CCP), in collaboration with FHI 360, Management Sciences for Health (MSH), and IntraHealth International.
-2013 is the beginning of a new five-year project cycle, but we are the inheritors of a rich store of expertise and resources from predecessor projects going back nearly 40 years.
+K4Health is implemented by the Johns Hopkins Bloomberg School of Public Health’s Center for Communication Programs (JHU∙CCP), FHI 360, IntraHealth International, and Management Sciences for Health (MSH), in collaboration with a host of other partners around the world.
+We are the inheritors of a rich store of expertise and resources from predecessor projects going back nearly 40 years.

 K4Health meets the knowledge needs of health program managers and health service providers, both directly and via capacity strengthening of institutions and organizations.

 What is knowledge and where does it come from?

 Knowledge is the capacity to act effectively (in short: “know-how”).
 Knowledge is generated in many ways, ranging from the immediate experience of individuals to methodical processes that generate widely-recognized evidence.